 - Confidentiality of records and disclosures.
 Except when required by law you have the right to approve or refuse the release of records.

 - Information concerning your diagnosis, treatment, and prognosis, to the degrees known.

 - The opportunity to participate in decisions involving your healthcare.

 - Competent, caring healthcare providers who act as your advocates.

 - Know the identity and professional status of individuals providing service.

-- Adequate education regarding self-care at home written in language you can understand.
+- Adequate education regarding self-care at home.

 - Make decisions about medical care, including the right to accept or refuse medical or surgical treatment.

 - Impartial access to treatment regardless of race, color, sex, national origin, religion, handicap, or disability.